Identifiability of causal graphs under nonadditive conditionally parametric causal models: Introduction

 \section{Introduction}

-Having knowledge regarding causal relationships rather than statistical associations enables us to predict the effects of actions that perturb an observed system \citep{TheBookOfWhy}.
-Determining causal structures is a fundamental problem in numerous scientific fields.
-However, several data-generating processes can produce the same observational distribution.
-Observing the system after interventions is a reliable means to identify the causal structure, but in numerous real-life scenarios, interventions can be too expensive, unethical \citep{epidem_application}, or impossible to observe.
-Hence, estimating the causal structure from observational data has become an important topic in recent years.
+Understanding causal relations, as opposed to mere statistical associations, allows us to predict the effects of interventions that modify a system \citep{TheBookOfWhy}.
+Identifying such causal structures is central to many scientific disciplines \citep{Rubin}.
+Yet different data-generating mechanisms can lead to the same observational distribution, making causal inference inherently challenging.
+While observing a system under interventions can reliably reveal its causal structure, performing interventions is often expensive, ethically problematic \citep{epidem_application}, or simply unfeasible.
+This motivates the growing focus on estimating causal structure directly from observational data.

-In the last few years, much effort has been put into developing a mathematical background for a ``language'' of causal inference \citep{Pearl_book}.
-The theory stands on the structural causal model (SCM) for random variables $\textbf{X} = (X_1, \dots, X_d)^\top\in\mathbb{R}^d$, with structural equations in the form $X_i=f_i(\textbf{X}_{pa_i}, \varepsilon_i)$, where $f_i\in\mathcal{A}$ are the causal functions belonging to a certain subclass of real functions $\mathcal{A}$, $pa_i$ represent the direct causes of $X_i$, and $(\varepsilon_1, \dots, \varepsilon_d)^\top$ are independent noise variables.
-The SCM is an important mathematical concept, and the fundamental goal of causal discovery is to estimate the causal structure (causal graph $\mathcal{G}$ associated with SCM) or the direct causes of a certain variable of interest.
-However, estimating the causal structure is impossible without strong assumptions on the class $\mathcal{A}$ \citep{Elements_of_Causal_Inference}.
+Over recent decades, extensive work has focused on building a rigorous mathematical framework for the “language’’ of causal inference, largely formalized through structural causal models (SCMs) \citep{Pearl_book}.
+Consider random variables $\mathbf{X} = (X_1, \dots, X_d)^\top \in \mathbb{R}^d$.
+An SCM with an underlying acyclic graph $\mathcal{G}$ specifies a data-generating process through structural equations

+where $f_i$ are causal (link) functions, $pa_i$ denotes the set of parents (direct causes) of $X_i$ in $\mathcal{G}$, and $\varepsilon_i$ are jointly independent noise variables.
+The central objective of causal discovery is to recover the causal structure, represented by the graph $\mathcal{G}$.
+If $\mathcal{G}$ and the conditional distributions are known, the joint distribution of $\mathbf{X}$ follows directly.
+Here we face the inverse task: given only the distribution of $\mathbf{X}$ (or a sample from it), we aim to infer $\mathcal{G}$.
+This is generally impossible without imposing additional assumptions on the underlying SCM \citep{Elements_of_Causal_Inference}.